PSU-ICDS/icds_docs/docs/05_HandlingData.md

 ## File Transfers

-The recommended file transfer method for Roar Collab (RC) is [Globus](https://www.globus.org/).
+The recommended file transfer method for RC is [Globus](https://www.globus.org/).
 The Files tab on the [RC Portal](https://rcportal.hpc.psu.edu/) is also very convenient for transferring files.
 For small-scale file transfers to/from RC, the submit nodes (hostname **submit.hpc.psu.edu**) can be used.
 When specifying a file location, it is best to use the full file path.

 ### Globus